-Another recollection of that visit to Rishi Valley is the time that a farmer driving a bullock cart invited me to jump up onto the back of it.
+Ricefields at Rishi Valley Education Centre 稻田, 拍摄于 Rishi Valley 教育中心 of it.
 It was a hard ride and I was gripping the side tenaciously.
 I was afraid that if the bullock took off I would go flying.
 We rode by K's room in the old guest house, and I looked for him at his window.
 He didn't seem to be there but later he said: You were really holding tightly to the bullock cart.
 I imagined him seeing me with a sixth sense, and others since then have told me similar stories.